gecio/gecio.github.io/docs/_optimist/storage/s3_documentation/backupwithrestic/index.en.md

 }
 ```

 Unfortunately, the S3 protocol itself wasn't designed with the concept of WORM (write once read many) backups in mind.
-Access policy permissions do not differentiate between changing an existing object (which would allow effectively deleting it) and creating a new object.
+Access policy permissions do not differentiate between changing an existing object (which would effectively allow deleting it) and creating a new object.

-Attaching the above policy on a bucket does not prevent from overwriting the objects in it.
+Attaching the above policy on a bucket does not prevent the objects in it from being overwritten.

 ```bash
 $ s3cmd put testfile s3://appendonly-bucket/testfile